cyb3rxp/awesome-soc/ml_llm_ai.md

 * **Context:** an alert from EDR, NDR, SEG, SWG, ITDR, CASB, etc.
 * **Elements to be analyzed:** artefacts associated to the alert, as well as the attack type itself as per the detected attack name
-* **Use of GenAI:** quickly understand the attack type (TTP) and the ways it works, then determine whether the alert is confirmed or not, based on the information it contains.
+* **Use of LLM:** quickly understand the attack type (TTP) and the ways it works, then determine whether the alert is confirmed or not, based on the information it contains.
 * **Field feedback:** can be useful but may lead to wrong assumptions if analysts don't take the time to deep dive and search, to go beyond the first GenAI results.